 Our aquatic staff of American Red Cross certified lifeguards strives to maintain the highest standards possible.
 The goal is to provide patrons with a safe, clean atmosphere in which families can enjoy aquatic fitness and recreation.
 The purpose of the aquatic staff is not to supervise your child, but to ensure the safety of all facility patrons by preventing and responding to emergencies.
 Therefore, parents are expected to closely supervise their children and assist in enforcing the policies for the safety and enjoyment of all patrons.

-The deep-end swim test in the lap pool is… Jump in and level off before beginning to swim, then swim to the lifeguard chair in the middle of the pool using a front paddling stroke, tread at that spot for 15 seconds, swim to the end, and then float at the start for
+The deep-end swim test in the lap pool is… Jump in and level off before beginning to swim, swim to the lifeguard chair in the middle of the pool using a front paddling stroke, tread at that spot for 15 seconds, swim to the end, and then float at the start for 15 seconds, without assistance.

-The deep-end swim test in the instructional pool is… Jump in and level off before beginning to swim, then swim to the lifeguard chair in the middle of the pool using a front paddling stroke, tread at that spot for 15 seconds, swim back to the start, and then float at the start for 15 seconds, without assistance.
+The deep-end swim test in the instructional pool is… Jump in and level off starting at the ladder, swim to the ladder on the other side of the pool using a front paddling stroke, float on your back at that spot for 15 seconds, flip on their front swim back to the start without assistance or touching the wall or floor of the pool.

 • Children under the age of 10 may only use flotation devices with an adult or guardian in the water, supervising the child.